ReFIT: Relevance Feedback from a Reranker during Inference: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We demonstrate that query representations can be improved using feedback from a cross-encoder re-ranker \textit{at inference time} for better performance of dual-encoder retrieval.
-This work proposes for distillation using relevance feedback from the re-ranker as a better and faster alternative to the traditional strategy of re-ranking a larger pool of candidates for improving recall.
-Our proposed distillation process is lightweight and improves retrieval accuracy across different domains, languages and modalities over a state-of-the-art retrieve-and-rerank pipeline with comparable latency.
-Future work will explore relevance feedback for token-level query representations as well as disentangling term importance scores from query representations for better interpretability.
+We demonstrate that query representations can be improved using feedback from a cross-encoder reranker \textit{at inference time} for better performance of dual-encoder retrieval.
+This work proposes for distillation using relevance feedback from the reranker as a better and faster alternative to the traditional strategy of reranking a larger pool of candidates for improving recall. \textsc{ReFIT} is lightweight and improves retrieval accuracy across different domains, languages and modalities over a state-of-the-art retrieve-and-rerank pipeline with comparable latency.
+Future work will focus on the potential integration of textual relevance feedback from large language models (LLMs).
+Additionally, a promising area of exploration lies in enhancing the interpretability by examining how relevance feedback influences the significance of individual query terms within the query representation.